Hipparchus-Math/hipparchus/src/site/markdown/userguide/random.md

 [    probability distribution](http://www.itl.nist.gov/div898/handbook/eda/section3/eda36.htm)
 basically amounts to asserting that different ranges in the set  of possible values of a random variable have different probabilities of containing the value.
-Commons Math supports generating random sequences from each of the distributions in the [    distributions](../apidocs/org/hipparchus/distribution/package-summary.html) package.
+Hipparchus supports generating random sequences from each of the distributions in the [    distributions](../apidocs/org/hipparchus/distribution/package-summary.html) package.